contagon/handbook/handbook/32-repentance-and-membership-councils.md

 When a Church member is a victim (such as for incest, child abuse, spouse abuse, or fraud), the bishop or stake president contacts that person’s current bishop or stake president.
 These leaders determine whether it would be helpful to give the victim an opportunity to provide a written statement about the misconduct and its effects.
 These statements may be read in a membership council (see [32.10.3, number 3](32-repentance-and-membership-councils.md#32103-conduct-the-council)).
 Church leaders do not have authority to initiate contact with victims who are not members of the Church.

-Any meeting with a victim for this purpose is held by his or her current bishop or stake president.
+Any communication with a victim for this purpose is made by his or her current bishop or stake president.
 If a victim provides a statement, this leader gives it to the bishop or stake president who holds the membership council.
-Leaders must take great care to avoid further trauma.
+Leaders must take great care to avoid causing further trauma.
+See [32.4.3](32-repentance-and-membership-councils.md#3243-gathering-information) for other cautions.

 Any inquiry about a victim who is under 18 is made through the child’s parents or legal guardians, unless doing so could put the victim at risk.